kavorite/vault/vault/ref.arch.s4.md

 ![S4](/assets/images/s4.png)

 Offshoots include [S4D].
 Gu et al. found that "restricting the [state transition matrix] to be fully diagonal can still preserve the performance of the original model."
 Empirically, this works best when the continuous-time parametrization of S4 is left at the mercy of a discrete input signal which does not obey so many temporally-correlated signals as to be encapsulated with only one state space model: I.e., rather than the problem requiring reconstruction of continuous patterns, it merely requires reconstructing a specific subset of discrete signals.
 Slimming down the intermediate S4 module is thereby sometimes empirically observed to have better convergence properties and make better use of the same number of parameters on language tasks.
+[Mehta, et al., 2022][gss] found that a learnable parameter, $\Delta,$ could even be completely fixed (set to 1) in their experiments without impacting performance— although they did acknowledge that they trained on relatively shorter sequence lengths, and used vastly more compute.

 ![S4D](/assets/images/s4d.png)